 From time to time we see attractive opportunities to grow our customer base and expand markets through strategic investments.
 For example, in 2017 we completed the acquisition of Nanium, S.A. ("Nanium"), a provider of wafer-level fan-out semiconductor packaging solutions.
-We believe that this acquisition strengthens our position in the market for wafer-level packaging.
-In 2015 we completed the acquisition of 100% of J-Devices, our outsourced semiconductor assembly and test ("OSAT") joint venture in Japan.
-We believe that with this acquisition we are the largest OSAT by revenue for the automotive market, with over \$1 billion in automotive-based revenues in 2017.
-In addition, Renesas agreed to transfer most of its Singapore-based automotive microcontroller production to J-Devices' factories.
-That transfer began in 2015 and was completed in 2016.
+We believe that this acquisition has strengthened our position in the market for wafer-level packaging.
+In 2015, we completed the acquisition of 100% of J-Devices, our outsourced semiconductor assembly and test ("OSAT") joint venture in Japan.
+We believe that with this acquisition we are the largest OSAT by revenue for the automotive market, with over \$1 billion in automotive-based revenues in 2018.